 Ah, one of the highest-selling models in the industry – it’s no wonder it made the lineup.
-It’s a guitar that is almost always the first choice for a first-time buyer.
+It’s a guitar that is almost always the first choice for a first-time acoustic guitar buyer.
 Why?

 Obviously, quality is right on par for its low price and it is one of the best guitars featured here.
 Its dreadnought body is a timeless classic for all music genres and playing styles.
 The Slim Taper neck makes it easy and comfortable to play, and to make things even more attractive, it’s a Gibson family brand.

-It mightn’t come with any accessories thrown in, but with such a low price to begin with, you’ll have money left over to get the extras you need without splitting hairs.
+It mightn’t come with any accessories thrown in, but with such a low price to begin with, its a good guitar under 200 and you’ll have money left over to get the extras you need without splitting hairs.

-What to Expect in the Under $200 Price Range
+What to Expect From Your Acoustic Guitar In The Under $200 Price Range

-While the pickings are literally in the thousands for this price range, you’ll always be able to sift through the best and the junk.
+While the pickings are literally in the thousands for this price range of under $200, you’ll always be able to sift through the best and the junk.
 We’ve sloughed off the rest to reveal what’s worth your time and money, and what exceeds in value.

 But, even though you have a couple hundred bucks at your disposal, you still need to critique your top choices.
 Here’s what to expect and what to look for.